gruntwork-io/docs/docs/refarch/usage/maintain-your-refarch/deploying-your-apps.md

 The first step is to create an [Application Load Balancer (ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) for the app.
 The ALB will be exposed to the Internet and will route incoming traffic to the app.
 It's possible to use a single ALB with multiple applications, but for this example, we'll create a new ALB in addition to the ALB used by the aws-sample-app.

 To set up a new ALB, you'll need to create a `terragrunt.hcl` in each app environment (that is, in dev, stage, and prod).
-For example, for the `stage` environment, create an `alb-simple-web-app` folder in [stage/us-west-2/networking/](../stage/us-west-2/stage/networking).
-Next, you can copy over the contents of the [alb terragrunt.hcl](../stage/us-west-2/stage/networking/alb/terragrunt.hcl) so you have something to start with.
+For example, for the `stage` environment, create an `alb-simple-web-app` folder in `stage/us-west-2/networking/`.
+Next, you can copy over the contents of the alb `terragrunt.hcl` so you have something to start with.

 With the `terragrunt.hcl` file open, update the following parameters: